GSA/BSP_Mode1_Reporting/README.md

 Note: This address must be [verified](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html) for use by SES.
 - Set the `recipients` to a comma separated list of the Email addresses you wish to receive the report.
 Note: These addresses must be [verified](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html) for use by SES.
+- Set the `schedule_expression` to an valid rate or cron schedule expression such as `cron(5 3 ? * MON-FRI *)`.
+For more information, see the [AWS Documentation](https://docs.aws.amazon.com/lambda/latest/dg/with-scheduled-events.html) or [tutorial](https://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html)

 ### Tenants ###